python151/hugo-personal-website/main/content/post/how-to-kernel-pwn.md

 ### Adding a custom userspace binary

-Notice in the above script that the actual script switches to `/bin/sh` at the final (`setsid`) step.
-If you wanted, you could replace this with another custom compiled binary in `/challenge`.
+Notice in the above script that the actual script switches to a login shell at the final step in the `busybox init`.
+If you wanted, you could simply rebuild the init script from scratch to launch directly into your binary.
 This would allow you to give a userspace pwn into kernel pwn if you wanted to (for instance, shellcoding into kernel pwn).
+Alternatively, you can set a users shell to your custom binary, which would launch them directly into the userspace program.

 Alternatively, if you wanted to build a jail breakout challenge, this same process could be used to provide kernel isolation.